xiaoyuvax/bflata/README.md

 - So far, the "--buildmode:tree" option doesn't work for BFlat, for BFlat are not known to support compiling native libs which can be served in the -r option(i.e. u can only refer to assemblies built by dotnet compiler), but BFlatA will still generate the building script and reference project outputs accordingly.The expected scene had been that each referenced projects being compiled with BFlat separatedly in their respective depending hierachy and referenced accordingly till being compiled into one executable.
 - The "--buildMode:flat" option(default, if -bm not served) can generate flattened building script which incorproate all code files, package references and resources of all referenced .csproj files into one, but this solution cannot solve the issue of version incompatibility of dependencies from different projects, especially secondary dependencies required by Nuget packages.
 Since version inconsistency of projects can be eliminated by making all projects reference the same packages of the same version, but secondary dependencies among precompiled packages are various and not changeable.
-- Some but not all dependencies referenced by nuget packages starts with "System.*" might have already been included in runtime, which is enabled with "bflat --stdlib Dotnet" option, and have been all excluded from the BFlata generated building script (for most scenario), otherwise you may see error CS0433 as below:
+- Some but not all dependencies referenced by nuget packages with name starts with "System.*" might have already been included in runtime, which is enabled with "bflat --stdlib Dotnet" option, and have been all excluded from the BFlata generated building script (for most scenario), otherwise you may see error CS0433 as below:

 > error CS0433: The type 'MD5' exists in both
 > 'System.Security.Cryptography.Algorithms, Version=4.2.1.0,